7 Important Steps to Starting Your Stone and Tile Restoration Business

 1. Proper Training

 Stone and tile restoration goes way beyond just cleaning and sealing.
-It is an art and a science that requires training and hands-on practice with a qualified instructor who has specialized skills, knowledge, and experience.
+It is an art and a science that requires course and hands-on practice with a qualified instructor who has specialized skills, knowledge, and experience.
 Your start-up course should include how to grind, hone, polish, repair, restore, and seal marble and other natural stone, floors, walls, and countertops, as well as how to clean, seal and make repairs to tile and grout.
-At The Stone and Tile School, you can expect your essential training to take about nine days if you take tile and grout cleaning and sealing, marble and stone restoration, and walls and countertops restoration.
+At The Stone and Tile School, you can expect your essential course to take about nine days if you take tile and grout cleaning and sealing, marble and stone restoration, and walls and countertops restoration.
 That’s nine hard, intensive, exhausting days, but you’ll walk away prepared to take on real-world jobs.
-The cost of training, depending on which courses you take, will be from about $1,000.00 – $4,000.00.
+The cost of course, depending on which course you take, will be from about $1,000.00 – $4,000.00.

 Later, when you’re ready to take it to the next level, you can add more highly specialized skills such as granite floor restoration, commercial maintenance, inspection and troubleshooting, historic property preservation, and more.

 2. Equipment Purchase

 Expect to spend between $6,000.00 to $7,000.00 in equipment and supplies to get started.
 This will include a floor machine, hand tools, diamond pads, impregnating sealers, and other supplies.
 Try to avoid buying individual equipment from several different suppliers.
 For example, a floor machine might be less expensive on one website than on another, but what they don’t tell you is that you can’t use the machine to polish the floor on your first job without first purchasing a water tank or that the water tank you purchased from another supplier won’t fit on their floor machine.
 To avoid being nickeled and dimed to death and ultimately paying more than necessary or going to your first job only to discover you are ill-equipped, it is best to get a recommended equipment and supplies starter list from your trainer.

 3. Business Entity Set-up